rvsingh31/ChesXNet/README.md

 We used NIH X-rays dataset which consists of X-rays corresponding to 14 different types of thoracic diseases.
 You can find the dataset on [Kaggle](https://www.kaggle.com/nih-chest-xrays/data) also.

 The trained models, weights and corresponding datasets created and used are present on personal drive.
-If you are interested, please let me know.
-I will share the dataset with you.
+You can find the project directory over [here](https://drive.google.com/open?id=1yRNl7BVBZkmMXmT9fG_nPm0hIBw2x940).

 The project report specifies the work we have done in this project, the architecture we used and the results we achieved.
 You can find the report [here](Project_Report.pdf).